We are the Driver and Vehicle Standards Agency, and we are one of the four executive agencies that make up the Department for Transport.

 Different people, one team

-As well as being a DCS employer , we are proud to be members of and champion Stone Wall Diversity, Business Disability Forum, The Prince’s Responsible Business Network, ENEI and Employers for Carers.
+As well as being a DCS employer , we are proud to be participants of the Race at Work Charter within Business in the Community, members of the Business Disability Forum, The Prince’s Responsible Business Network, ENEI and Employers for Carers.

 The groups help to make DVSA a more inclusive place to work, by influencing and developing policy.
 And they promote a culture of inclusion, allowing colleagues to bring the best of their whole self to work.